-The card_name is a key card in Amex’s Membership Rewards ecosystem as it offers the best earning rates out of any American Express card in select major spending categories.
-It’s a card that offers valuable benefits that help cardholders offset the annual fee, and with the currency that it earns being transferable to an impressive variety of airline and hotel loyalty programs, it’s a card that can help cardholders make significant savings on aspirational travel bookings.
+The card_name is a key card in the Amex Membership Rewards ecosystem as it offers the best earning rates out of any American Express card in select major spending categories.
+It’s a card that offers valuable benefits that help cardholders offset the annual fee and as it earns a currency that’s transferable to an impressive variety of airline and hotel loyalty programs, it’s a card that can help cardholders make significant savings on aspirational travel bookings.

-The card_name was completely overhauled back in 2018 and the result is a card that now offers the best earnings rate for spending at US supermarkets and the best earnings rate on dining out of any American Express Membership Rewards card.
-It also offers credits for dining and airline fees as well as trip delay coverage that most cards of this level do not offer.
+The card_name was completely overhauled a few years ago and the result is a card that now offers the best earnings rate for spending at US supermarkets and the best earnings rate on dining out of any American Express Membership Rewards card.
+It also offers credits for dining and Uber spending in the US as well as trip delay coverage that most cards of this level do not offer.

 Here’s what you need to know about the card_name:

 Note: The terms and conditions of this offer state that the welcome bonus is not available to applicants who hold or have previously held this card or the Premier Rewards Gold Card or who hold or have held he Platinum Card®, the Platinum Card® from American Express Exclusively for Charles Schwab, the Platinum Card® from American Express Exclusively for Morgan Stanley.

 - 4 points/dollar on spending at U.S Supermarkets (up to $25,000 in spending/year)*

-- 1 point/dollar on spending in all other categories
+- 1 point/dollar on all other eligible purchases.

 *Any spending made above the $25,000 cap will only earn 1 point/dollar